totemorg/reader/README.md

 [![Forked from SourceForge](https://sourceforge.net)]

-[Totem](https://git.geointapps.org/acmesds/transfer)'s READER module provide engines to read and index a variety of document, graphics, presentation, and spreadsheet files uploaded into Totem,  Ingested text is checked for readibility, indexed to the best using [NLP training rules](/admins.view), then reflected into the [file stores](/files.view).
+READER will index (parse, scrape, etc) a variety of document, graphics, presentation, and spreadsheet files that were uploaded into Totem,  Ingested text is checked for readibility, indexed to the best using [NLP training rules](/admins.view), then reflected into the [file stores](/files.view).

 + WEB files